 403. Peabody supports allowing an Interconnection Customer to suspend work on the interconnection for up to three years because this offers the Interconnection Customer the flexibility that large-scale generation projects need to accommodate permitting and other delays.
 Other commenters, including BPA, Cinergy, and SoCal PPA, argue that a three year suspension period is unreasonably long.
 SoCal PPA further states that substantial changes to the Transmission System could occur during that time.
-Western believes that letting an Interconnection Customer contract with a Transmission Provider for an interconnection and then suspend operation for as long as three years could allow the Interconnection Customer to game the system.
+Western believes that letting an Interconnection Customer contract with a Transmission Provider for an interconnection Customer to game the system.
 Consequently, Western and other commenters argue that the suspension period should be limited to six months, while Cinergy recommends limiting the suspension period to one year.
 NYTO believes the entire provision is unreasonable.